 Within the plasma, calcium (Ca) circulates in different forms.
 Approximately 40 percent is bound to serum proteins, principally albumin; 10 percent is complexed with citrate, bicarbonate, sulfate, or phosphate; and 50 percent exists as the physiologically important ionized (or free) calcium .
 The ionized Ca concentration is tightly regulated by parathyroid hormone and vitamin D.

-Measurement of the total plasma Ca concentration alone can be misleading because the relationship between total and ionized Ca is not always linear (see "Relation between total and ionized serum calcium concentration").
+Measurement of the total plasma Ca concentration alone can be misleading because the relationship between total and ionized Ca is not always linear (see "Relation between total and ionized serum calcium concentrations").
 Correlation is poor when the serum albumin concentration is low or, to a lesser degree, with disturbances in acid-base status, both of which occur frequently in premature or ill infants.
 With hypoalbuminemia, the total Ca concentration will be low while the ionized fraction will be normal unless some other factor is affecting Ca metabolism.
 In general, the plasma calcium concentration falls by 0.8 mg/dL (0.2 mmol/L) for every 1 g/dL (10 g/L) fall in the plasma albumin concentration.